beam-community/stripity-stripe/README.md

 HTTPoison is started automatically in [Stripe.ex](https://github.com/robconery/stripity-stripe/blob/master/lib/stripe.ex)

 ## Testing
 If you start contributing and you want to run mix test, first you need to export STRIPE_SECRET_KEY environment variable in the same shell as the one you will be running mix test in.
 All tests have the @tag disabled: false and the test runner is configured to ignore disabled: true.
 This helps to turn tests on/off when working in them.
-Most of the tests depends on the order of execution (test random seed = 0) to minize runtime.
+Most of the tests depends on the order of execution (test random seed = 0) to minimize runtime.
 I've tried having each tests isolated but this made it take ~10 times longer.
 ```
 export STRIPE_SECRET_KEY="yourkey"
 mix test